cstuart1609/Space-Missions-EDA/README.md

 ## Project Brief
 Space Missions is a dataset which shows a Global rocket launches between 1957-2022.
 I will performing some initial ETL on the dataset using Power Query before creating a database within DB Browser for SQLite.

-Using "" I created a new table which will serve as a look-up table for company/agencies behind the rocket launches.
+With the use of Generative AI, I created a new table which will serve as a look-up table for company/agencies behind the rocket launches.
 My reasoning behind this is because I wanted to understand trends over time based on volume and success of launches depending on which sector funded and performed the launch.

 As a further objective, I am interested in seeing global trends in private spaceflight.
 While the USA has a very established private sector rocketary industry, I am interested to see which over countries globally are entering the private spaceflight fold and where potential investment in the industry would be well-placed.